QuantumPixelator/BouncingBallsScreensaver/README.md

    ```
    python main.py
    ```
-3. The app will exit if you press any key.
+3. The app will exit if you press any key or move the mouse.

 - There is also a text-based bouncing screensaver: text.py

-## To-Do
-- Add mouse movement to close app.

 ## License